Automated Meter Reading

 No, the system operates at a low-power frequency reserved for this purpose and will not interfere with any other equipment.

 We read your meter automatically each month, so there is no reason for you to report your reading for regular billing.
-However, if you are connecting and disconnecting service, or have billing concerns such as high charges, your reading may be helpful.
+However, if you are connecting and disconnecting service, or have billing concerns such as high charges, you may call in a reading at 1-888-932-0301.

 We do use estimates for connecting and disconnecting service.
 There may also be rare other occasions, such as those involving severe weather or equipment failure, when an estimated reading is necessary.